zerolawtech/SFT-Protocol/docs/custodian.rst

     The ``_stillOwner`` boolean is only used to remove investors from the list of beneficial owners.
 If it is set to true but the recipient was not previously listed, they will not be added.

-.. method:: Custodian.receiveTransfer(address _token, bytes32 _id, uint256 _value)

-    Called by IssuingEntity when tokens are sent to a custodian.

-    * ``_token``: Contract address of the token being received.
-    * ``_id``: ID of the token sender
-    * ``_value``: Number of tokens being transferred

-    This method may be modified to introduce extra functionality according to the needs of the custodian.

 Beneficial Owners
 =================